fdbtrs/ExFaceGAN/README.md

 ![DIRGAN Overview](images/Overview_DIRGAN_Framework.png?raw=true)

 ## Requirements for DIRGAN
-It is recommented creating a virtual environment with Python 3.6 and *`requirements.txt`*
+It is recommended to create a virtual environment with Python 3.6 and *`requirements.txt`*

-Download pretrained StyleGAN generator models from [this link](https://github.com/NVlabs/stylegan3) while following their licence and place `stylegan3-r-ffhq-1024x1024.pkl` and `stylegan2-ffhq-1024x1024.pkl` in *`generators/pretrain/`*.
+Download pretrained StyleGAN generator models from [this link](https://github.com/NVlabs/stylegan3) while following their license and place `stylegan3-r-ffhq-1024x1024.pkl` and `stylegan2-ffhq-1024x1024.pkl` in *`generators/pretrain/`*.

-Download pretrained GANControl model from [this link](https://github.com/amazon-science/gan-control) while following their licence and extract it in *`generators/GANControl_resources/gan_models/`*.
+Download the pretrained GANControl model from [this link](https://github.com/amazon-science/gan-control) while following their license and extract it in *`generators/GANControl_resources/gan_models/`*.

 ## Pipeline for Disentangling Identity Information and Generate Images
 1. Generate unconditional images